 If you are sailing to Willemstad, Curacao on your next cruise, then check out our list of the Best Things to Do in Curacao on a Cruise so you don’t miss out on all this colorful island has to offer.

-Best Things to Do in Curacao on a Cruise Updated for 2020
+Best Things to Do in Curacao on a Cruise (2021)

 Visit Historic Willemstad

 While in Otrobanda, be sure to visit the Kura Hulanda Musuem and stroll along the city streets to admire the historic buildings.
-You can also visit the Rif Fort, which was originally built in 1828 to defend Willemstad.
-Today, some of the walls remain, but the area has been transformed into the Renaissance Resort and Mall, with plenty of shopping and restaurants.
+You can also visit the Rif Fort.
+Built in 1828 the fort was designed to defend Willemstad.
+Today, some original walls remain as part of the Renaissance Resort and Mall.
+This area offers plenty of shopping and restaurants.

 Once you head over the bridge to Punda, you are in the main commercial area, Handelskade.
-This area is lined with colorful buildings including the most photographed building in Curacao, the Penha building.
+This area is lined with colorful buildings.
+In addition it is home to the most photographed building in Curacao, the Penha building.

 While in Punda, you also need to visit the floating market where vendors sell fresh produce, fish, and local goods directly from their boats.
 Another notable landmark is the Mikve Israel-Emanuel synagogue, the oldest surviving synagogue in the Western Hemisphere.
 You will also want to check out the Wilhelmina Park and its statue of Queen Wilhelmina.

 Last but not least, head to Fort Amsterdam, the oldest and most important monument in Curacao.
 Built in 1635 to guard the entrance to St. Anna Bay, you will now find the Governor’s Palace and Fort Church Museum inside the massive stone walls.